dgelven1/Udacity-Self-Driving-Car-/CarND-Behavioral-Cloning-P3/README.md

 ## Step 6: Test the Model

-Finally, the model has been trained and achieved a decent validation loss of apporximately 0.0195.
+Finally, the model has been trained and achieved a decent validation loss of apporximately 0.0185.
 Taking the model and testing it on the test track, it performed well.
 The vehicle stayed within the lane for the entire lap and manuevered each curve correctly.
 There is a high amount of waviness from the vehicle bouncing in between the lane markers, but this could be attributed to many factors.
 First, since I increased the amount of curvature data included in the training set this could lead to the vehicle using higher steering inputs than needed during straight line driving.
 Also, since I am using the left camera when turning right and vice versa for the right camera, this could lead to some over steering in certain situations when the vehicle gets close to a lane marker.

 # Summary

 Overall the model completed its task of autonomously driving the vehicle around the track without departing the lane or running into any obstacle.
 There is still room for improvement within my model.
 There are many tuning factors to consider when training my model, such as the typcial CNN parameters like batch size, training data set size, drop out rate, etc. There are also data augmentation and preprocessing tuning parameters to condiser as well, for example the steering adjustment amount, at what steering angle to use the left and right cameras, what the distribution of the data set should look like, more straight or curve data points, etc. The list is very extensive for the amount of tuning that could go into this project.
-I believe there is a more optimal set of parameters to improve the performance of the autonomous driving around the course.

 Similar to the previous project, the Traffic Sign Classifier project, the performance of this model seemed to rely on the quality of training data rather than the model itself.
 Tuning the parameters of the Nvidia model only made some minor improvements.
 When adjusting and modifying the training data, this is when I saw the biggest benefit and change in the driving behavior of the vehicle in autonomous mode.

-Many more hours could be spend tuning both the model and data processing parameters, but for the sake of time, I chose to stop once the model achieved its goal of driving the vehicle successfully around the track without departing the lane.
+Many more hours could be spent tuning both the model and data processing parameters, but for the sake of time, I chose to stop once the model achieved its goal of driving the vehicle successfully around the track without departing the lane.

 Given more time I would like to revist the project and spend time on the following topics:
 * Improve the data distribution technique.
 I think I could implement better technique to improve the distibution of dataset while reducing the amount of data that I cut out completely.
 This could help with the amount of waviness observed in autonomous mode, since the majority of data that is being cut out is straight driving data.